z0al/dotfiles/README.md

 ## 🛍️ Goodies

-Here are some unique features of my configuration you might find interesting:
+Here are some of the unique features of my configuration you might find interesting:

-- [**🙅‍♂️ No home modules**](https://nix-community.github.io/home-manager/index.xhtml#ch-writing-modules): I find the split between `home-manager` and system-level modules (e.g. NixOS or nix-darwin modules) overly dramatic.
-It doesn't scale well when configurations span both user and system layers, and it's unnecessary for single-user setups IMHO.
-Instead, [I group modules by feature](#unified-modules) and use system-level modules everywhere.

 - [**💻 Device Manager**](./modules/device-manager/_darwin.nix): Generates a `nix.mobileconfig` profile on macOS e.g. used to configure policies for Chromium-based browsers, which can then be manually installed via System Settings.
 The module warns the user if the profile changes and needs reapplying.